shashwat-mittal/Calendar/README.md

 ### Features:

 - **View Options**: Users can switch between month and year views using a button.
+- **Choose month**: Users can switch click on a month in yearly view to view the month in monthly view.
 - **Searchbar**: The location can be changed by searching for a country in the search bar.
 - **Public Holidays**: The app utilizes an open-source API to fetch public holidays for the selected location.
 Holidays are displayed in the calendar, and users can view holiday details by clicking on the holiday date.
 - **Responsive Design**: The web-app is fully responsive and adapts to different screen sizes.